 Understand the Customer Journey and “Moments of Truth”

 It’s interesting to us how few companies actually think about this in a formal way.
 What are the steps in the journey that your customers go through?
 Are there breakdowns from one phase of the engagement to another?
 A customer journey mapping exercise can highlight opportunities for improvement or identify where to smooth out the process to reduce any friction customers may experience.

 Walking through the customer journey and mapping the key moments of truth is an excellent exercise for employees as well.
 That’s because it allows them to think about the customer journey in ways they never have before.

 One luncheon attendee shared a story about how their organization gained a new appreciation of the customer experience by conducting this exercise.
 While the output was valuable, it was the process of mapping the customer journey that provided the vision and transformation they needed.

 Establish a Clear Business Case For Customer Service Excellence – with Quantifiable ROI

-Intuitively, we know that we should be servicing our customer well, treating them well, creating more promoters, but it’s a lot more powerful when you are able to quantify it.
+Intuitively, we know that we should be servicing our customers well, treating them well, and creating more promoters, but it’s a lot more powerful when you are able to quantify it.
 And you have to demonstrate clearly to employees that a customer-focused culture pays off.

 Metrics that show employees these efforts positively affect the business include customer lifetime value, customer retention, share-of-wallet, and referrals.